Marieke Hardy

-Marieke Josephine Hardy (born 26 May 1976) is an Australian writer, radio and television presenter, television producer and screenwriter and former television actress.
+Marieke Josephine Hardy is an Australian writer, radio and television presenter, television producer and screenwriter, and former television actress.

 Early life and family

 Hardy is the granddaughter of Frank Hardy, author of Power Without Glory, and the grandniece of comedian and radio and television presenter Mary Hardy.
 Her parents Alan and Galia Hardy were writers, producers and editors on several Australian television series including The Sullivans and All the Rivers Run.

-Hardy was raised in the Melbourne suburbs of Hawthorn East, Victoria and Richmond, Victoria.
+Hardy was raised in the Melbourne suburbs of Hawthorn East and Richmond.

 Hardy was educated at Carey Baptist Grammar School and Swinburne Senior Secondary College in Melbourne.

+She was a passionate supporter of the Fitzroy Football Club until their disbandment from the AFL competition in 1996.

 Career

 Radio

 Hardy co-hosted Melbourne's 3RRR radio show Best of the Brat on Tuesday nights from April 1996 to December 2007, under the pseudonym Holly C. The show was known as "the most immature show on Australian radio".

 Almost immediately following her departure from RRR, in January 2008 she began co-hosting the breakfast show on Triple J, the ABC's youth radio station, with Robbie Buck and Lindsay "The Doctor" McDougall.
 In December 2009, Hardy announced she was leaving Triple J to concentrate on her writing career.
+On 23 September 2024, it was announced that Hardy had joined former breakfast radio host Jo Stanley alongside several others for the launch of the Broad Radio radio platform, as Broad Radio had been in podcast form since 2020, Hardy had been a co-host previously.

 Television

 Working in the entertainment industry from a young age as an actress, Hardy appeared in such television programs as The Henderson Kids II, All Together Now, Neighbours, A Country Practice and various television commercials before pursuing a career as a scriptwriter.

 In 2005, Hardy co-wrote and produced a 22-episode drama series for the Seven Network called Last Man Standing.
 The series struggled to gain ratings for its prime-time slot and was cancelled after one series.

-Hardy was a regular panelist (or book club member) on the ABC1 literary review show, First Tuesday Book Club.
+Hardy was a regular panellist (or book club member) on the ABC1 literary review show, First Tuesday Book Club.

 After leaving Triple J in 2010, Hardy returned to television writing, working on the Comedy Channel advertising industry sitcom 30 Seconds.

 Since 2008, Hardy has written 11 episodes of Packed to the Rafters, starting with the third episode of the first series.
 She has written episodes for every series up to the fourth.

 In 2011, with Kirsty Fisher, she co-created and co-wrote a six-part TV series Laid for the ABC.

+In 2021, it was announced that Hardy was part of the writing team for the new version of Heartbreak High, she also served as a writer on ABC series Barons.

+In 2024, it was announced that Hardy was part of the writing team for Stan series Sunny Nights.